 If you grew up in the 1980's, some of your strongest memories will be of the toys that you owned - or hoped to borrow off your friend who had one....

-Well, there are lots of cool 80's toys that you can still buy for yourself....I mean buy for your kids so that you can play with them....I mean to introduce your kids to the fun things you loved in your childhood.
+But if like most of us they are long gone, well, there are lots of these cool retro 80's toys that you can still buy today for yourself....I mean buy for your kids so that you can play with them....I mean to introduce your kids to the fun things you loved in your childhood.

 Well, that is my excuse and I'm sticking to it!